-How to Make Shaving Cream Easter Eggs | Easter Egg Decorating Ideas
+How to Make Shaving Cream Easter Eggs

 Of course, you'll also be hard pressed to find someone who wasn't disappointed when their attempts at spring-bright eggs turned out to be muddy messes.

 Thank goodness for progress!
-Craft bloggers and Pinterest wizards everywhere have been working on improving the Easter egg experience by experimenting with new ‘viral' techniques.
-Egg enthusiasts everywhere be happy to know they've succeeded.
+Craft bloggers and Pinterest wizards everywhere have been working on improving the Easter egg decorating experience by experimenting with new ‘viral' techniques.
+Egg enthusiasts everywhere would be happy to know they've succeeded.

 Whether you're trying to save the next generation from the disappointment/frustration of an unintentionally ugly egg or you're an Easter egg ‘dye-hard', the shaving cream technique is an easy way to create flawless, gorgeous eggs.

-Ingredients for your Easter egg craft:
+Ingredients for Your Easter Egg Craft

 - Shaving cream